Live Group Training Programme via Zoom

 Exchange/Fee

-• this programme excites you
+this programme and its wider vision excites you

-• you appreciate the value of this sacred collaborative work
+you appreciate the value of this sacred collaborative work

-• you have a commitment to participate as fully as possible, and
+you have a commitment to participate as fully as possible, and

-• you are willing to embrace your ‘edges’, face discomfort.. and grow with others.
+you are willing to embrace your ‘edges’, face discomfort.. and grow with others.

 At the same time, anyone who wants to support our work is invited to give if they have capacity, whether or not they participate in the programme.
-You can gift our work here
+You can gift our work here.

 “Decide what is sacred to you, and put your best life energies at its service.
 Make that the focus of your studies, your work, the test for your pleasures and your relationships.
 Don’t ever let fear or craving for security turn you aside”